JuanDsm04/command-line-clue/game/notebook.md

 Locations of weapons found:
 - The Leather Gloves are in the art room at school.
 - The Silver Watch is in the town hall.

+Final observation:
+- The Clockmaker and the Fountain Pen were nowhere to be found.